Democratic debate: Top 2020 contenders finally on same stage

 “For a complete junkie or someone in the business, you already have an impression of everyone,” said Howard Dean, who ran for president in 2004 and later chaired the Democratic National Committee.
 “But now you are going to see increasing scrutiny with other people coming in to take a closer look.”

-The debate will air on a broadcast network with a post-Labor Day uptick in interest in the race, almost certainly giving the candidates their largest single audience yet.
-It’s also the first debate of the 2020 cycle that’s confined to one night after several candidates dropped out and others failed to meet new qualification standards.
+The ABC News debate is the first confined to one night after several candidates dropped out and others failed to meet new qualification standards.

 If nothing else, viewers will see the diversity of the modern Democratic Party.
 The debate, held on the campus of historically black Texas Southern University, features several women, people of color and a gay man, a striking contrast from the increasingly white and male Republican Party.
 It will unfold in a rapidly changing state that Democrats hope to eventually bring into their column.